SamuelDharshi/Reflectra/netlify/functions/VOICE.md

 Flow
 - Client sends audio (base64) in the request body as `audio_base64` (or `audio_url` pointing to a remote file).
-- Server attempts STT using OpenAI Whisper (`OPENAI_API_KEY` required).
+- Server attempts STT using ElevenLabs (`ELEVEN_API_KEY` required).
 If not available, a placeholder transcription is returned.
 - The transcription is sent to the AI (Gemini via `GEMINI_API_KEY`) with a short prompt requesting a concise reply.
-- The AI reply is synthesized using ElevenLabs (`ELEVEN_API_KEY`), producing base64-prefixed audio in the response.
+- The AI reply is synthesized using ElevenLabs (`ELEVEN_API_KEY`), producing base64 audio in the response.

 Request
 - POST /.netlify/functions/chat?action=voice